top of page

 INTRO:

-Hopefully you rang in the new year in whatever way you wanted to ring it in.
+Hopefully you rang in the new year however you wanted to ring it in.
 As for me, I traveled, again.
-It’s somewhat of a common theme, in between those new years eve nights where I literally do nothing aside from having a beer and/or glass of champagne while watching TV.
-On the more exciting occasions, I’ve celebrated NYE in Times Square, Washington DC, Cincinnati, and now San Francisco.
+It’s somewhat of a common them.
+On the more exciting occasions, I’ve celebrated NYE in Times Square, Washington DC, L.A., Cincinnati, and now San Francisco.
 It was a blast (no pun intended, considering the fireworks!), and I'll tell you all about it.

 Rearview Mirror Reflection of Clouds